superfly/docs/monitoring/metrics.html.md

 ### External or self-hosted Grafana

 You can also configure your Prometheus endpoint with an existing Grafana installation, or [host one on Fly.io](https://github.com/fly-apps/grafana).
-Either way, you set it up thusly:
+Either way, you set it up thus:

 1. [Add](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) a [Prometheus data source](https://grafana.com/docs/grafana/latest/datasources/prometheus/) (Settings -> Data Sources -> Add data source -> Prometheus)
 2. Fill the form with the following: